fenok/articles/body-stretching/body-stretching.en.md

 # Stretching body to full viewport height: the missing way

 Suppose you're making a sticky footer or centering some content relative to the viewport.
-You want to stretch the `body` to the full height of the browser window, while also letting it stretch even further, depending on its content.
+You want to stretch the `body` to the full height of the browser window while also letting it grow even further to match its content.
 This task was surely solved a bazillion times, and it should be as easy as pie.
 Right? _Right?_

 ## The state-of-the-art way